taikedz/dockervisor/README.md

 Switch in to the folder with your Dockerfile, and use jockler to build a new image:

-	jockler build IMAGENAME
+	jockler build IMAGENAME [DOCKERFILE [DIRECTORY]]
 	jockler start new IMAGENAME

 By default, jockler will look for a `$IMAGENAME-Dockerfile` file and a `$IMAGENAME-data/` directory in the current working directory.
 If these are not found, it will use the default `Dockerfile` and `./` contexts.
+Explicitly specifying DOCKERFILE and DIRECTORY overrides this behaviour.

 Jockler will also look for a `jcl-$IMAGENAME` file to register port mappings and volumes; if none is found, port and volume information are taken from the dockerfile.